deuts/upcaddy/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.

----

-Feel free to adjust any section as needed!